January 07, 2016

 A self-sufficient R&D growth team also ensures continuity and quick iterations, which is essential for a well-executed growth strategy.
 Ideally, a growth hacker can single-handedly put in a bunch of changes, such as A/B tests for copy and buttons.
 One person with both technical and marketing skills can reduce friction and facilitate rapid iteration.
 Growth success comes from a lot of this background work.

 Continuous testing and speed in a growth team translates to reaching the inflection point sooner.
-A growth hacker and a
+A growth hacker and a growth team should operate independently to take those big risks that can make the difference between a small win and a big win.
+Anyone working on growth needs to have the authority to be making important changes to the product.

 A growth master is on an everlasting hunt for 10x growth opportunities.
 They are searching for a way to change the product in a way that will change the game.
 “Build it and they will come” as an Internet slogan is outdated.
 It is much harder to grow today than in the past.
 A saturated market and a distracted user have created new marketing challenges.
 A growth hacker, with his or her blended mindset of product and marketing, has been one response to today’s marketing challenges.